Food Allergies

 How is a Food Allergy Treated?

-The only way to absolutely treat a food allergy is to avoid the foods that cause a reaction.
 The GP may also write a prescription for an anti-histamine to be used in case of allergic reactions, or in more severe cases may prescribe an EpiPen which contains adrenaline to treat anaphylactic shock.

-Food allergies are common among children, but this does not make them any more comfortable.
 Diagnosing a food allergy will ensure that your child understands what is happening during an allergic reaction, can take measures to avoid the trigger foods and can deal with the allergy symptoms during a reaction.
-Contact your GP today if you suspect that your child has a food allergy.